Chapter 43 : Gold

 The room suddenly seemed to plummet in temperature.

 Heartbeat thudding, I traced the paper with a trembling finger.
-There was screeching in my ears, a chill clinging to my spine—everything was falling into place.
+There was screeching in my ears, a chill clinging to my spine—it was like everything was falling into place.

 “And you know what…” I began, words picking up speed as the clues in my mind seemed to shift together.
 I returned to Nott’s file.
 “It says here that Nott goes to this annual DADA conference right at this time of the year—I’d brushed it aside because I was so sure he was guilty, but maybe he is actually at this thing and Vespertine’s the one we should be looking out for.”